What's Really Happening on Site in 2026?

 Key Features:

-Space-Plug is purpose-designed as a replacement for traditional angle brackets for base units.
+Space-Plug is purpose-designed as a replacement for traditional L brackets for base units.